-When I see signs like this in my dreams and in nature, I feel compelled to dig a bit deeper.
+A dear friend was graced with a visit from four owls.
+When I receive signs in my dreams and in nature, I sometimes feel compelled to dig a bit deeper.
 In this case, when I searched for “four owls”, I came across the following passage from the third chapter in the book: The Secret Teachings of the Popol Vuh, known as “The Red Tree“.
 This is an empowering story about overcoming adversity.

 This story has been passed down from generation to generation.
 It’s about a Pre-Columbian Mayan girl who becomes pregnant in a supernatural manner by way of immaculate conception.
 After her father learned she was pregnant and because she claimed to have never been with another man, on the advice of his peers he ordered the four owls to execute his daughter, because of her failure to confess to what her father and others assumed was her apparent transgression.
 This lesson offers clarity about karma and brings a deeper understanding to the issues I/we stand for and can change for the better, as a result of “right thought, right action and right feeling”.